Format: DVD from DeKalb Public Library on basement television.

 I also like the character of Taffy quite a bit.
 It’s a cliché to make Taffy not only dumb and concerned only with cheerleading, but to make her a mean girl, and Lisa Frankenstein pulls a switch.
 Taffy, aside from a pivotal moment at the end of the second act, is actually rather sweet.
 Just as Lisa is stuck with her, Taffy, the popular, outgoing socialite, is stuck with Lisa, and she really seems determined to not only make the best of it, but to bring Lisa into her world.

 Honestly, I like almost all of the choices here.
 There are some unexplained plot holes (the Creature knows how to drive a car, for instance), but most of them I am happy to overlook.
 I don’t always love Diablo Cody’s screenplays as much as I’m supposed to.
-Jennifer’s Body is good, not great, and Juno is wildly overrated.
+Jennifer’s Body's screenplay isn't as good as the movie and Juno is wildly overrated.
 But this one?
 This one she got mostly right.

 Why to watch Lisa Frankenstein: It’s Heathers meets Beetlejuice.